Traumatic Brain Injury (TBI)

 • MDCH Service Improvment Efforts The TBI Services and Prevention Council (SPC), advisors to MDCH for the TBI grant, helps guide MDCH and other public agencies in implementing the TBI systems change efforts.

-Information on how to become part of the SPC is included as well as:
+- Information on how to become part of the SPC as well as:

 - Annual highlights of the TBI grant.